 It takes time for many people to decide to get help for addiction recovery or even that they should work towards sobriety.
 This path typically begins once awareness of the problem occurs.
-From there, a person may go to detox and treatment, work through the ups and downs of relapse risks, and finally gain peace with their health through aftercare and long-term support.
+From there, a person may go to drug and alcohol detox and treatment, work through the ups and downs of relapse risks, and finally gain peace with their health through aftercare and long-term support.
 At Rockland Recovery Treatment Centers, we help people through this process in a safe, compassionate manner.

 Working Through Addiction Recovery